wxMaxima-developers/wxmaxima/README.md

 Maxima.
-For more information about Maxima, visit http://maxima.sourceforge.net/.  wxMaxima uses wxWidgets and runs natively on Windows, X11 and Mac OS X.  wxMaxima provides menus and dialogs for many common maxima commands, autocompletion, inline plots and simple animations. wxMaxima is distributed under the GPL license.
+For more information about Maxima, visit http://maxima.sourceforge.net/.  wxMaxima uses wxWidgets and runs natively on Windows, X11 and Mac OS X.  wxMaxima provides menus and dialogs for many common Maxima commands, autocompletion, inline plots and simple animations. wxMaxima is distributed under the GPL license.

-wxMaxima is included with the Windows and the macintosh installer for Maxima.
+wxMaxima is included with the Windows and the Macintosh installer for Maxima.
 Packages are also available for many Linux distributions.
-Screenshots and documentation can be found at http://andrejv.github.io/wxmaxima/;
+Screenshots and documentation can be found at http://andrejv.github.io/wxmaxima/
-If you wish to compile wxMaxima from source, please read the instructions below.

 Building wxMaxima from source